 There are a number of fully funded places available for UK students for both individual modules and full postgraduate provision.
 There is also one fully funded place available for an International student on the MSc in Preventative Health and Health Equity programme

-For further including eligibility criteria, terms and conditions and to apply, please download the following form.
+For further information including eligibility criteria, terms and conditions and to apply please download the form available here.

 If you do not meet the entry requirements for these scholarships, further funding opportunities can be found on our Student Finance pages.

 We currently have the following exciting postgraduate programmes open for applications: